Polona/malakh/README.md

 npm install -g grunt-cli
 ```

-Enter the jquery directory and install the Node dependencies, this time *without* specifying a global install:
+Enter the `malakh` directory and install the Node dependencies, this time *without* specifying a global install:

 ```bash
 cd malakh && npm install